 The Grievance Committee consists of four representatives elected at large by the faculty, one of whom shall be an alternate; three student members (the secretary of the Student Association and the chairs of the Educational Policies and Student Life Committees; alternate is chair of the Planning Committee); and two administrators appointed by the President of the College.
 The Central Committee of the Student Association and the President also appoint, respectively, a standing alternate student and alternate administrative member to serve should a regular member need to be excused.

 It is the right and responsibility of each committee member to ask the permission of the committee to recuse himself or herself in a particular case, if, in the member’s judgment, she or he is especially close to the accused or might be so perceived by the community or if she or he has a conflict of interest that might affect judgment in the case.
 The granting of this request is the decision of the chair of the committee.

 Duties of the Grievance Committee

 a.
 The committee will hear appeals of decisions imposed by the Executive Vice President, the Dean of the College, or the Deans of Student Affairs.
 Individuals may only appeal cases in which proper process was not followed.
+Students may not appeal decisions or sanctions, unless the proper process was not followed.
 The committee will then make a recommendation to the President of the College.

 b. (i) The committee will hear complaints by students against teachers for failure to meet contractual obligations or violation of the Joint Statement on Rights and Freedoms of Students.
 It will make appropriate recommendations to the President.